JuliaDynamics/DiscreteEvents.jl/docs/src/performance/performance.md

 # Performance

 For larger models and simulations over longer timeframes performance matters and users can do a lot to get more of it.
 The generic process of getting more performant simulations is:

 1. Follow the [performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-tips-1) in the Julia manual,
 2. follow the hints in this chapter,
-3. parallelize simulations following the next chapter.
+3. parallelize simulations following.

 ## Functions vs quoted expressions